Fullann/Fullann/README.md

   - French
   - English

-### 🔭 I'm currently working on

-  - My old projects
-  - A bot for discord
-  - A mobile application

 ### Project on Github
   If the project ends up being 3000 it's a small project done quickly to test otherwise the other ones are bigger